ElusiveMonni/monni_docs/docs/commands/slash/global/reminder-manage.md

 ---
 # Reminder

-A command for managing all currently active reminders on an account
+A command for managing all currently active reminders on an account.

 :::slash
 **Reminder Manage** is a [slash command](/commands/info/slash/)!